pinpoint-apm/pinpoint-c-agent/PHP/pinpoint_php_example/demo/yii-demo/Readme.md

 ﻿# Yii， php agent supported!

 > Note: php-agent rewrites the classloader of Yii framework.
-Therefore, you should follow below Steps
+Therefore, you should follow below Steps.

 ## Steps